$C^*$-extreme points of positive operator valued measures and unital completely positive maps: Applications to Completely Positive Maps

 where $\h^2$ denotes the Hardy space on the unit circle $\mathbb{T}$.
 Here $M_{f}$ denotes the multiplication operator on $L^2(\T)$ for any $f\in L^\infty(\T)$.
 Then the corresponding unital completely positive map $\phi_\nu:C(\T)\to\B(\h^2)$ is given by

-It is known (Example 2, \cite{Farenick Morenz}) that $\phi_\nu$ is a $C^*$-extreme point in $UCP_\h(C(\T))$ and therefore, $\nu$ is $C^*$-extreme in $\mathcal{P}_{\h^2}([0,1])$ by Theorem \ref{presevance of C*-extreme point in the correspondece of POVM and cp maps}.
+It is known (Example 2, \cite{Farenick Morenz}) that $\phi_\nu$ is a $C^*$-extreme point in $UCP_\h(C(\T))$ and therefore, $\nu$ is $C^*$-extreme in $\mathcal{P}_{\h^2}(\T)$ by Theorem \ref{presevance of C*-extreme point in the correspondece of POVM and cp maps}.
 Also note that $\nu$ is not spectral, since $\phi_\nu$ is not a $*$-homomorphism.
 Now let $X$ be an uncountable compact metric space.
-Then by well-known theorems of Borel isomorphism (Theorem 2.12, \cite{KRP3}), there exists a Borel isomorphism $f:X\to\T$.
+Then by well-known theorems of Borel isomorphism (Theorem 2.12, \cite{KRP3}), there exists a Borel isomorphism $f:\T\to X$.
 Define the normalized POVM $\mu:\ox\to\B(\h^2)$ by

-Then Theorem \ref{borel isomorphism preserve same properties} along with Theorem \ref{some similar properties of isomorphic POVM} imply that $\nu$ is a $C^*$-extreme point in $\s_{\h^2}(X)$ and is not spectral.
-Thus, we have shown that whenever $X$ is an uncountable compact metric space and $\h$ an infinite dimensional Hilbert space, $\px$ contains a $\cst$-extreme point which is not spectral.
+Then Theorem \ref{Borel isomorphism preserve same properties} along with Theorem \ref{some similar properties of isomorphic POVM} imply that $\mu$ is a $C^*$-extreme point in $\s_{\h^2}(X)$ and is not spectral.
+Thus, since any infinite dimensional separable Hilbert space is isomorphic to $\h^2$, what we have shown is that whenever $X$ is an uncountable compact metric space and $\h$ an infinite dimensional Hilbert space, then $\px$ contains a $\cst$-extreme point which is not spectral.
 The assertion above can be applied to Polish spaces as well. \end{example}